faye-a/Python-Assignment-OOP/README.md

 # Python-Assignment-OOP
+## Contains assignments that involves implementing OOP concepts in Python.

 The object of this project is to design and implement a basic Kitty application.
 * The first part of the project is to decide the main objects in the application.